RBI Grade B Exam Analysis

 - Management control

-RBI Grade B Phase 1 2017 : Overall Exam Analysis, Good Attempts and Expected Cutoff
+RBI Grade B Exam Analysis 2017: Overall Exam Analysis, Good Attempts and Expected Cutoff

-Reserve Bank of India successfully conducted RBI Grade B Phase 1 Exam on 17th June , 2017 i.e. yesterday.
+Reserve Bank of India successfully conducted RBI Grade B Phase 1 Exam on 17th June 2017 i.e. yesterday.
 RBI issued the notification this year to recruit 161 Grade B officers.
-The exam process was conducted in two slot.
-Now we are sharing the overall exam analysis of RBI Grade B Phase -1 exam conducted yesterday.
-We will also go through the good attempts and Expected cutoff for the RBI grade B Phase 1 Exam 2017.
+The exam process was conducted in two slots.
+Now we are sharing the overall exam analysis of the RBI Grade B Phase -1 exam conducted yesterday.
+We will also go through the good attempts and Expected cutoff for the RBI Grade B Phase 1 Exam 2017.

-This section had 30 questions in exam for a total of 30 marks.
+This section had 30 questions in the exam for a total of 30 marks.
 The level of this section was difficult.
-The topic wise distribution is as follows :
+The topic-wise distribution is as follows :

-- Data interpretation contributed for 15 questions in this section.
-In first slot , below mentioned DI Topics were asked :
+- Data interpretation contributed to 15 questions in this section.
+In the first slot, below mentioned DI Topics were asked :

-- Caselet DI , It was based on topic of Water and tank.
-This DI was of difficult level.
+- Caselet DI, It was based on the topic of Water and tank.
+This DI was of a difficult level.

-In second slot , Following DI topics were asked in examination:
+In the second slot, Following DI topics were asked in examination:

-- Caselet DI , It was based on topic of Revenue of railways for three financial years.
+- Caselet DI, It was based on the topic of Revenue of railways for three financial years.
 Its level was difficult.

-This double pie chart was comparatively easy then other two DIs.
+This double pie chart was comparatively easy than the other two DIs.

 Reasoning Ability section had 60 questions with a weightage of 60 marks.
 The level of this section was moderate to difficult.
 Following is the topic-wise distribution of questions asked in examination:

-- 21 questions were asked from Puzzle and Seating Arrangement topic in both slots .
-In first slot , following puzzles and seating arrangements were asked :
+- 21 questions were asked from the Puzzle and Seating Arrangement topic in both slots.
+In first slot, following puzzles and seating arrangements were asked :

-- There were 6 questions from Circular seating arrangement.
+- There were 6 questions from the Circular seating arrangement.
 The level of the arrangement was difficult.

-- There was a Linear seating Arrangement with person facing in North and South directions.
+- There was a Linear seating Arrangement with a person facing North and South directions.
 5 questions were asked from this topic.
 Its level was moderate.